-Strong statement from FATF on States misusing AML/CFT Standards
+Strong statement from FATF and MONEYVAL on States misusing AML/CFT Standards

 Serbian civil society organizations (CSOs) have been increasingly worried about security-related overregulation of the sector, including the use of oversight powers designed to target the financing of terrorism to obtain banking information and information on the financial transactions of CSOs, investigative journalists, media associations and other groups working on human rights.

 A few relevant extracts from the letter:

 The FATF takes such allegations seriously and considers actions such as the ones subject to these allegations antithetical to our Standards, particularly the risk-based approach set out in Recommendation 8 in relation to NPOs, and the role of the Financial Intelligence Unit set out in Recommendation 29.

 ... the FATF Standards are designed to protect NPOs from terrorist financing, while also ensuring that their legitimate charitable activities are not disrupted or discouraged.
 The Standards were drafted to ensure that they are in line with international principles on human rights and fundamental freedoms.
 It is in direct contradiction to the FATF Standards and categorically unacceptable if its measures are exploited and used to oppress human rights under the pretext of counter-terrorism.
 Should this be identified in the course of a mutual evaluation, a country would be assessed negatively for not implementing the risk-based approach outlined in the FATF’s Standards.

 ...
 MONEYVAL will continue to monitor and follow-up on the serious allegations raised against Serbia.
 The FATF Secretariat will participate in the April 2021 MONEYVAL plenary meetings when this issue will be discussed.
 The FATF Secretariat will use as an opportunity to ensure that there is no ambiguity regarding the interpretation and proper implementation of the FATF Standards.

 All the relevant material relating to this case can be found here.